 So, it could actually be a tool that you could use in a complementary way to Dealmachine.

 You first find out where the hot areas are, and then use Dealmachine to drive for dollars in this area you found with Privy.

 You can also further analyze the deals you find with it.

-So, overall, it’s rather an application on the analytical side of things rather on the deal-finding side, although indirectly it does help you with that by supporting your deal analysis.
+So, overall, it’s rather an application on the analytical side of things rather than on the deal-finding side.
+However, indirectly it does help you with that by supporting your deal analysis.